Getting Off the Bench and Into the Game

 We may fear rejection, so we don’t promote our work, blog, enter writing contests, or query when we know we should.

-We may fear writing something unpopular, not being taken seriously, or getting made fun of, so we censor ourselves, hold back, and don’t write what we care about or believe in.
+We may fear writing or saying something unpopular, not being taken seriously, or getting made fun of, so we censor ourselves, hold back, and don’t write what we care about or share what we truly believe in.

 Maybe we’ve been working on the same novel or screenplay for years and fear we’ll never finish, so we keep putting it off.